Anti-submarine weapon: Anti-submarine torpedo

-Anti-submarine rockets and missiles
+Anti-submarine missiles

-One of the latest anti-submarine weapons, Anti-Submarine ROCkets (ASROCs), SUBROC, the Ikara, the French Malafon, and the Italian MILAS differ from other types of missiles in that instead of having a warhead which the missiles delivers to the target directly and explodes, they carry another anti-submarine weapon to a point of the surface where that weapon is dropped in the water to complete the attack.
+Some examples of the latest anti-submarine missiles are SMART, RUM-139 VL-ASROC, RPK-9 Medvedka, CY-5 and MILAS.
+The missile type is differ from other types of missiles in that instead of having a warhead which the missiles delivers to the target directly and explodes, they carry another anti-submarine weapon to a point of the surface where that weapon is dropped in the water to complete the attack.
 The missile itself launches from its platform and travels to the designated delivery point.

 The major advantages of anti-submarine missiles are range and speed of attack.
 Torpedoes are not very fast compared to a missile, nor as long-ranged, and are much easier for a submarine to detect.
 Anti-sub missiles are usually delivered from surface vessels, offering the surface escort an all-weather, all-sea-conditions instant readiness weapon to attack time-urgent targets that no other delivery system can match for speed of response.
 They have the added advantage that they are under the direct control of the escort vessel's commander, and unlike air-delivered weapons cannot be diverted to other taskings, or be dependent on weather or maintenance availability.
 Aircraft delivery can be further compromised by low fuel state or an expended weapon load.
 The missile is always available, and at instant readiness.
 It allows the torpedo or nuclear depth bomb to enter the water practically on top of the submarine's position, minimizing the submarine's ability to detect and evade the attack.
 Missiles are also more rapid and accurate in many cases than helicopters or aircraft for dropping torpedoes and depth charges, with a typical interval of 1 to 1.5 minutes from a launch decision to torpedo splashdown.
 Helicopters frequently take much longer to just get off the escort's deck.